Azure/GenAIOps/labs/bootstrapping.md

 - Run **azd provision** to deploy all infrastructure via Bicep
 - Understand where the template’s IaC components live and how to customize them

----

 ## Success Criteria

 - A new repository exists in your GitHub (or Azure DevOps) account, created from the GPT-RAG template
-- Your development environment resources (App Service, AI Hub project, Search index, etc.) are deployed in Azure
+- Your development environment resources (App Service, AI Foundry Project, Search index, etc.) are deployed in Azure
 - You know where to find and modify the Bicep files for custom environments

----

 ## Prerequisites